 The campground at Anastasia State Park

-As I mentioned earlier, there are 139 sites, all of them with water and electric hookups, a picnic table, in-ground grill and fire ring.
+There are 80 reservable RV sites and 43 for tent campers.
+The remaining sites are set aside for walk-ups.
+All of the sites have water and electric hookups, a picnic table, in-ground grill and fire ring.
 There are no sewer hookups, but there is a dump station as you leave the campground.

 The seven campground loops are strung out along the dead-end campground road, and there are four full-service bathhouses, each serving two loops, with hot showers and laundry facilities.

 There are a few sites that are wider than the norm, so look at the photos for each individual site on the reservations website before you book it.
-The maximum RV length is 40 feet.
+The maximum RV length is 40 feet, but only five sites can take a rig that large.

 The Coquina Loop is closest to the beach and appeared to be the most appealing for RVers.